DeLeT Longitudinal Survey

 - Incoming Survey - For each entering cohort

 - Graduation Survey - For each graduating cohort

 - Alumni Survey - For all alumni, biannually [view the alumni survey instrument]

-We aim to develop a more sophisticated understanding of the career choices that DeLeT fellows make and the factors that shape their choices to stay in teaching, become teacher leaders or administrators or leave the classroom to pursue alternative careers.
-We also seek to understand more about their views of day school teaching, and how their teaching practice and professional identities develop and are shaped by their interactions with school leadership and professional communities in their schools.
+This research supported the development of a more sophisticated understanding of the career choices that DeLeT fellows make and the factors that shape their choices to stay in teaching, become teacher leaders or administrators, or leave the classroom to pursue alternative careers.
+We now understand more about their views of day school teaching, and how their teaching practice and professional identities develop and are shaped by their interactions with school leadership and professional communities in their schools.